Omnistac/zedux/docs/guides/optimizingPerformance.md

 ## Memoized selectors

-[Selectors](/docs/types/Selector.md) are awesome performance tools.
-Use them.
-Use them all the time.
-[Memoized selectors](/docs/api/select.md) prevent heavy calculations from being performed unless absolutely necessary.
+[Memoized selectors](/docs/api/select.md) are awesome performance tools.
+They prevent heavy calculations from being performed unless absolutely necessary.

-Note that memoized selectors carry a little bit of overhead so "use them all the time" might be an overstatement in their case.
+Note that memoized selectors carry a little bit of overhead.
 But selectors are declarative and they're also a state shape abstraction.
 These benefits alone make the overhead of memoization almost never worth worrying about.

 ## Store composition